Srcsm/BGSoftware-Wiki/superiorskyblock/api/README.md

 }
 ```
 The last thing to do is to call `SuperiorSkyblockAPI.registerCommand(<SuperiorCommand>)`, and that's it!
 You registered your own command!<br>
 This command will be supported in all tab completes, /is help and argument restrictions!<br>
+You can also register the commands without calling the method above.
+You can extract the class into an external jar, and put it in the commands folder of SuperiorSkyblock2.